-- respond and demonstrate appropriate judgment in emergency situations. - complete a course in Cardiopulmonary Resuscitation for the Health Care Provider/ Basic Life Support and remain current with certification. - complete a course in Emergency/First Aid Training and remain current with certification.
+respond and demonstrate appropriate judgment in emergency situations.

+- complete a course in Cardiopulmonary Resuscitation for the Health Care Provider/ Basic Life Support and remain current with certification. - complete a course in Emergency/First Aid Training and remain current with certification.

-10. CRIMINAL BACKGROUND CHECK
+10.UPHOLD CRIMINAL BACKGROUND CHECK RESPONSIBILITIES

-PTA Program clinical sites require receipt of the results of a criminal background check before accepting a student for clinical rotations and may not accept a student with a criminal record.
-The PTA Program contracts with an independent agency to perform criminal background checks and the cost of the service is included as a course fee in the first semester of Phase II of the program.
-The results of the criminal background check are reported to the PTA program director and will be shared only with the clinical coordinator within the PTA program and the clinical site.
+The PTA Program clinical sites require receipt of the results of a criminal background check before accepting a student for clinical rotations and has the right to deny a student with a criminal record.
+The PTA Program contracts with an independent agency to perform criminal background checks.
+The cost of the service is included as a course fee in the first semester of Phase II of the program; however, some states may have additional requirements which costs are the responsibility of the student.
+See PTA Cost to Student document for details.
+The results of the criminal background check are reported to the PTA program director and will be shared only with the PTA clinical coordinator and the clinical site.
 If a student has any criminal history, he or she may not be able to complete clinical rotations.
 As clinical rotations are an integral part of the PTA curriculum, the student may also not be able to complete the program.
-In addition, a criminal history must be reported to the Federation of State Boards of Physical Therapy (FSBPT) by the student and may prevent the student from becoming certified and licensed to practice physical therapy.
+In addition, the student is required to report criminal history to the Federation of State Boards of Physical Therapy (FSBPT) and the respective State Licensing Board who will determine if the student will be allowed to sit for the board examination and/or become licensed to practice physical therapy.
+The student is required to disclose a positive criminal background to the program director after acceptance into the program and prior to starting his/her clinical rotation.

 Graduates of the program are eligible to sit for the certification examination administered by Federation of State Boards of Physical Therapy (FSBPT), 124 West Street South, Third Floor, Alexandria, VA 22314, www.fsbpt.org, Phone: 703-299-3100.